AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt6-platform-and-macros.md

       `(myproject.platform/abs ~x))
 {% endhighlight %}

 Now here is where things get interesting.
-As you can see we've commmented out the  `:require` statement and our macro function uses a fully qualified namespace.
+As you can see we've commented out the  `:require` statement and our macro function uses a fully qualified namespace.
 It seems like our macro might not be able to find the platform namespace.
 But let's run our tests.

 They should pass!